- MRKH is a congenital disorder of the female reproductive system.

 Accepted Standards of Care: The American College of Obstetricians and Gynecologists recommend vaginal dilators without surgery as the optimal treatment for creating a vagina.
 Health care providers recognize that this treatment is very effective and is noninvasive (does not have the risks of surgery or anesthesia).

-Dilators: Sometimes the use of dilators is referred to as the Frank Method, named after the first health care provider who became famous for introducing a treatment that a young woman could do on her own, in the privacy of her own home.
+Sometimes the use of dilators is referred to as the Frank Method, named after the first health care provider who became famous for introducing a treatment that a young woman could do on her own, in the privacy of her own home.
 The original dilators were made out of glass.
-In the early 1980’s, Dr. Ingram created different size plastic dilators along with a bicycle seat that attached to them.
+In the early 1980’s, a doctor named Ingram created different size plastic dilators along with a bicycle seat that attached to them.
 Young women were then taught how to dilate using a special seat on a stationary bicycle.
 The Gynecology Program at Boston Children’s Hospital does not recommend the Ingram method because it’s difficult and awkward to use.

 Is dilator treatment successful?

 Dilator treatment is very successful.
-However, there is great variation in the success of dilator treatment, mainly related to the teaching and expertise of the health care providers who teach their patients this method.
+However, there is great variation in the success of dilator treatment, mainly related to the teaching and expertise of the health care providers who educate their patients about this method.
 Make sure that your daughter is followed by a gynecology program that has at least an 85-95% success rate for helping their patients create a functional vagina.
 Both you and she should ask the gynecologist how many patients he/she treats monthly/yearly who have vaginal agenesis (incomplete or absent vagina) and ask about their success rate.
 If the program or health care provider that you are working with has a low success rate, your daughter will likely get frustrated during treatment, have a poor chance of success using dilators, and thus be at a higher risk of needing a surgical procedure.

 How often will my daughter need to see her gynecologist?